Alex Bradley (basketball)

 Alex Bradley III (born October 30, 1959) is an American retired professional basketball player.
 He played for the Villanova Wildcats from 1977 to 1981 and for the New York Knicks in the NBA during the 1981–82 NBA season.

 Early life

 Born in Bradenton, Florida, Bradley played high school basketball for Long Branch High School in Long Branch, New Jersey.

 Career

 College

 Bradley played collegiately for the Villanova Wildcats from 1977 to 1981.
 Bradley set the single-game freshman scoring record in 1978, a record remained in place until it was broken by Scottie Reynolds in 2007.
 Bradley was the first three-year captain at Villanova since 1952.
 He was selected for the 1981 Big East All-Tournament Team.
 He led the Wildcats to three NCAA Tournament appearances.

 NBA

 Bradley played in the NBA for the New York Knicks during the 1981–82 NBA season.

 Personal life

-Bradley married future Delaware congresswoman Lisa Blunt, whom he met at Villanova, in the 1980s.
-They have two children together and divorced in 2003.
+Bradley married future Delaware congresswoman and senator Lisa Blunt, whom he met at Villanova, in the 1980s.
+They have two children together, a son (b.
+1985) and a daughter (b.
+1988).
+They divorced in 2003.